 The Colloquium consists of poster presentations held over the lunch period and oral presentations in the afternoon.
 There is also the annual presentation of the Student Prize.

 The second day of our annual conference consists of, amongst other things, a student colloquium which will involve a poster and presentation session.
 Those presenting posters and slides will be asked to introduce themselves to the conference with their presentation title at the start of the session.
 For both of these sessions, ongoing work is welcomed.

 The only feedback for those attending the student colloquium is questions and answers at the end of each student talk or throughout the poster presentation session.

 By providing your abstract for this event allows you to retain copyright and publish elsewhere at other times.

 Student presentations on system dynamic topics will also be considered from beyond Britain for those visiting (see Student Prize for separate terms and conditions of the prize award).

-If you would be interested in presenting at the colloquium please complete the form at the end of this page.
-Submissions cannot be considered after 10th March 2017.
+If you would be interested in presenting at the colloquium please complete the relevant form below.
+Submissions cannot be considered after 10th March 2019.

 The Student Prize: